What Is The Best Temperature For Cherry Shrimps?

 With increasing temperature, the ratio of male shrimps starts to increase more than females.
 However, the range between 28 to 32 degrees Celcius is dangerous for cherry shrimps.

-Within this temperature range, cherry shrimps experience a very molting high rate.
+Within this temperature range, cherry shrimps experience a very high molting rate.
 Beyond the 32 degrees Celcius mark, female cherry shrimps cannot keep their eggs and even get berried.

 Tips: The best temperature range for breeding cherry shrimps is between 21 to 24 degrees celcius.